 Men's Cognitive Health

 As rates of Alzheimer’s disease and other forms of cognitive loss climb, some experts are using the term “type III diabetes” to describe it.
 That’s because insulin resistance (common in diabetes) damages brain cells and aggravates memory loss.
 Also, sugar and excess blood glucose fuel inflammation throughout the body, furthering cognitive decline.
-Many of the steps we take to address metabolic diseases—such as a low glycemic (low sugar) diet and regular exercise—can also support
+Many of the steps we take to address metabolic diseases—such as a low glycemic (low sugar) diet and regular exercise—can also support brain health.

 A low glycemic diet that includes nutrient-dense foods like lean protein, healthy fats, and complex carbohydrates from vegetables, sprouted grains, and legumes, offers sustained energy for the brain and keeps inflammation in check.
 Emphasize green leafy and cruciferous vegetables such as broccoli, cauliflower, cabbage, and kale.
 Some research has shown these can reduce cognitive decline.
 Vitamins A, C, and E, and B-complex vitamins have been shown to support neurotransmitter activity in the brain.